-Dear African Studies students, faculty, and friends,
+Dear African Studies Faculty, Students, and Alumni,

 Welcome to the African Studies Program in the Hamilton Lugar School of Global and International Studies.

 In 2021 the African Studies Program at Indiana University will celebrate its 60th anniversary.
 Now more than ever, faculty and student research, teaching, and outreach are vital to the world in which we find ourselves marked by a pandemic and Black Lives Matters.
 Our faculty, students, and alumni are engaged in crucial work on these fronts.
 Throughout this time the program has sought to support our students near and far and we thank those who have contributed to our mission.
 Please consider a gift to the ASP’s IU Foundation account to support our international students and our broader mission.